aws-samples/stepfunctions-lambda-ec2-ssm/README.md

 This repo holds the stepfunction workflow for creating EC2 instance and execute remote powershell script for configuration of EC2 using Systems Manager (Run Command)

 ## Description
 There are scenarios where EC2 instances has to be created and need to be configured using Systems Manager powershell script.
 The script may take a long time depending upon the configuration and it may exceed lambda time limit of 15 mins.This solution provides a serverless approach using stepfunctions and lambda to create EC2 instance, execute the configurations from powershell script, wait for the script to complete by periodcally checking the runCommand status.
+The workflow also deletes the created EC2 instance irrespective of runCommand execution result.

 ## Pre-requistie
 1. Terraform Installed